viperfx/redwood/packages/api/src/logger/README.md

 ### Log Level

-The logger detects you current environment and will default an appropriate minimum log level.
+The logger detects the current environment and will default an appropriate minimum log level.

 In Development, the default is `trace` while in Production, the default is `warn`.